Gilgamesh60/Binding_affinity_predictor/README.md

 There are 3 main forces acting between protein and ligand - covalent,intermolecular vanderwaal and electrostatic.
 Here for the sake of simplicity, I am only considering the covalent and intermolecular forces.
 Vanderwaal forces between atoms **i** and **j** depend inversely on the distance between those two atoms.
 As described in a paper, we will use a simple normal function such that it decreases with increase in distance.
 The function parameters are set in such a way that it becomes **0** if **distance > 5 Angstrom**.

 **2. Graph construction :-**

-In our case, graph can be defined as **G = (V, E ,A)**.
+In our case, graph can be defined as **G = (V, E ,A1 , A2)**.
 V is the set of nodes.
 E is a set of edges.
-A is the adjacency matrix.
+A1 is the primary adjacency matrix and A2 is secondary adjaceny matrix.
 I am modelling the adjacency matrix exactly like described in the paper.

 ![image](https://github.com/Gilgamesh60/Binding_affinity_predictor/assets/104096164/61403248-3ef1-474c-86be-9e47650896bb)

 ![image](https://github.com/Gilgamesh60/Binding_affinity_predictor/assets/104096164/5e6f49c3-c2d6-4dcb-a67f-74c220c43f6a)

+Primary adjacency matrix(A1) just represents the intramolecular covalent bonds.
+Secondary adjacency matrix(A2) contains not only intramolecular covalent bonds but also the intermolecular vanderwaal bonds.

 Structure of the final protein-ligand interaction graph is  :